twirphp/twirp/docs/getting-started/usage.rst

 This page contains a full example about using TwirPHP on both server and client side.
 Much of it is based on the `original usage example <https://twitchtv.github.io/twirp/docs/example.html>`_, so you might want to check that out as well.
-The complete example is available under the `example <https://github.com/twirphp/twirp/tree/master/example>`_ directory of the project's git repository.
+You can find the code for this example in the `demo-project <https://github.com/twirphp/demo-project>`_ repository.

 Before moving forward, make sure to check the :doc:`installation` guide as well.